ArdentEngine/ArdentEngine/readme.md

 For example, it will be possible to change the rendering module from OpenGL to Vulkan and vice versa by changing a dependency.

+Different modules will also be used for different platform backends.

 ### Ease of use

 Ease of use is the primary focus of the engine's design.
-Some systems were made to be similar to other popular engines users may be more familiar with.
+The engine's systems are designed to be easy to use and easy to gain familiarity with.

 Some classes deliberately avoid the usage of complex design patterns or hide their implementation to allow users with basic programming knowledge to work with the engine.

 ### Portability

 The final goal will be to allow users to create the game once and build for several different platforms.
-The current target is Desktop (any OS), Android, and Web.
+The current target is Windows, Linux, macOS, and Android.

 ### Efficiency